MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 by going through the content or ticking it etc, question moves from not covered to covered.
 This gives a bank of covered questions that the mcqs can be chosen from.
+## actual ideas
 Take given topic to revise, gather all relevant questions.
 Have a list of the ids that a student has covered every day and compare this list to the questions.
 If any of the questions are on the already studied list, exclude them.
 Look at student level of knowledge of that topic.
 Exclude all the questions that have a difficulty outside of a certain range, which is a little broad but not massive.
 Eg if knowledge on scale 0-100, student has knowledge of 60, keep questions in range 40-80. (this is very rough better numbers would definitely be needed).
 From these, see how many have multiple topics.
 If student has very low knowledge, they wont cause that would be above the difficulty level.
-You want to try and choose a question that will revise a few topics at once to optimise study time.
 Also dot the mcq topics vector with the adjacency matrix to get prereqs.

-## actual ideas
 Factors that are now being considered:

 - the subtopics the question contains